Chart Color Schemes

 Infrastructure

-Riverton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Riverton has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of three projects that are likely to impact the area.
-These key projects include the Willetton Youth Centre Renovation, Southlands Boulevarde Shopping Centre Redevelopment, Wilson Riverfront Masterplan (Canning River Precinct Redevelopment), and Kent Street Weir Precinct Redevelopment.
-The following list details those projects most relevant to the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include Willetton Youth Centre Renovation, Southlands Boulevarde Shopping Centre Redevelopment, Wilson Riverfront Masterplan (Canning River Precinct Redevelopment), and Kent Street Weir Precinct Redevelopment.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.